1st January 1970 and 00:00 showing as date and time on the screen when switched on.

 The January 1, 1970 at 00:00 is Unix Epoch Time, the beginning of time decided by the early time engineers.

-If your headunit goes back to January 1, 1970 it shows that the android headunit has reset.
-It has lost its place in time.
-Usually the car battery keeps the clock ticking and keeping time.
-After that an internal battery/capacitor device keeps the clock correct for times like when the vehicle battery is disconnected or replaced.
+If your headunit goes back to January 1, 1970, it shows that the android headunit has reset and lost its place in time.
+Usually, the car battery keeps the clock ticking and keeping time.
+After that, an internal battery/capacitor device keeps the clock correct for times like when the vehicle battery is disconnected or replaced.

-If your head units shows the 1970 date each time it is switched on, booted up or it will reset back to this date/time intermittently, there are some initial checks to do.
+If your head unit shows the 1970 date each time it is switched on, booted up, or it will reset back to this date/time intermittently, there are some initial checks to do.

-Ensure by checking with a meter that the wiring is correct, pay particular attention to the 12v supply on RED(ACC) and YELLOW(BATT) and that GND(GROUND) is well grounded.
-You android headunit needs these three as a minimum to keep the internal clock capacitor powered up for times that the ignition is off.
-With an intermittent fault you may need to monitor the voltage over a period of time that the 1970 reset happens.
+Ensure by checking with a meter that the wiring is correct, pay particular attention to the 12v supply on RED(ACC) and YELLOW(BATT), and that GND(GROUND) is well grounded.
+Your android headunit needs these three to keep the internal clock capacitor powered up when the ignition is off.
+With an intermittent fault, you may need to monitor the voltage over some time that the 1970 reset happens.

-Even under quite difficult circumstances like a flat starter battery or jump starting, the android headunit would usually survive the Epoch time trap.
-If you are plagued with January 1, 1970 00:00 it does indicate a hardware fault, something that can’t be fixed with an update.
-Contacting the company you purchased the headunit from, attaching photos of the screen showing January 1, 1970 00:00 and describing the issue would be the best way to proceed.
-You would be expecting a replacement android head unit under warranty or as a good will gesture if out of warranty protection.
+Even under difficult circumstances like a flat starter battery or jump starting, the android headunit would usually survive the Epoch time trap.
+If you are plagued with January 1, 1970, 00:00, it indicates a hardware fault that an update can’t fix.
+Contacting the company you purchased the headunit from, attaching photos of the screen showing January 1, 1970, 00:00, and describing the issue would be the best way to proceed.
+You would be expecting a replacement android head unit under warranty or as a goodwill gesture if out of warranty protection.